Betsy Atkins: Controversy: Maine beach access

 In June 2014, Atkins, president of Gables Real Estate, LLC, purchased Cedar Beach Road, required for public access to a private beach on Bailey Island, Maine, and vowed to keep it private.

 A nonprofit group was formed to encourage access and after exhausting all avenues, filed a lawsuit for usage.
 A Maine court granted a prescriptive easement to town residents to access a private road in order to gain beach access after demonstrating nine decades of continuous usage by locals and summer residents.

-On July 19, 2016, the Maine Law Court overturned the lower court's decision to grant a prescriptive easement across Cedar Beach Road.
+In July 2016, the Maine Law Court overturned the lower court's decision to grant a prescriptive easement across Cedar Beach Road.
 As a result, the road is now entirely private, and its use is at the discretion of the owner, Gables Real Estate, LLC.
 Atkins has indicated that she will decide whether or not to continue to allow public access to the beach on an annual basis.
 The town has taken measures to preserve beach access for all by deploying beach monitors.